 - 15 oz of cooked chickpeas canned or otherwise

-- 2-3 tbsp non-dairy plain yogurt or vegan mayonnaise
+- 2-3 tablespoon non-dairy plain yogurt or vegan mayonnaise

 - 1 celery stalk diced